UniMath/agda-unimath/src/metric-spaces/complete-metric-spaces.lagda.md

   {l1 l2 : Level} (A : Complete-Metric-Space l1 l2)
   where

+  abstract
     is-retraction-limit-cauchy-approximation-Complete-Metric-Space :
       ( limit-cauchy-approximation-Complete-Metric-Space A ∘
         const-cauchy-approximation-Metric-Space
           ( metric-space-Complete-Metric-Space A)) ~
       ( id)
     is-retraction-limit-cauchy-approximation-Complete-Metric-Space x =
       all-eq-is-limit-cauchy-approximation-Metric-Space
         ( metric-space-Complete-Metric-Space A)
         ( const-cauchy-approximation-Metric-Space
           ( metric-space-Complete-Metric-Space A)
           ( x))
         ( limit-cauchy-approximation-Complete-Metric-Space
           ( A)
           ( const-cauchy-approximation-Metric-Space
             ( metric-space-Complete-Metric-Space A)
             ( x)))
         ( x)
         ( is-limit-limit-cauchy-approximation-Complete-Metric-Space
           ( A)
           ( const-cauchy-approximation-Metric-Space
             ( metric-space-Complete-Metric-Space A)
             ( x)))
         ( is-limit-const-cauchy-approximation-Metric-Space
           ( metric-space-Complete-Metric-Space A)
           ( x))

   retract-limit-cauchy-approximation-Complete-Metric-Space :
     retract